paveldk/DubaiServices/README.md

 * Select **Build** to build the app in the cloud and scan the generated QR code which will open the app in the respective companion app.
 * Select a device to run your app in the device simulator in the browser.
 You can run multiple instances of the simulator in the browser.

-You can follow the video from the image below for an overview of the workspace and projects in the Telerik Platform.
+Follow the link below to watch a quick overview of the workspace and projects in the Telerik Platform.

 <a href="http://screencast.com/t/11ptcpiw" target="_blank"></a>